The Plot

 Are Phishing Scams happening only in India?

-As of February 2021, while I publish this blog post – the phone number +1-855-490-9444 is still active.
+As of February 2021, the number +1-855-490-9444 is still active.

 How To Identify A Phishing Scam